Leeds Town Hall: Opening

 Despite the cost overrunning more than threefold, Leeds Town Council considered the Town Hall a great investment and celebrated its new centrepiece.
 Arrangements for the Town Hall's opening were made well in advance.
 On 6 September 1858, the Queen arrived at Leeds Central railway station, met by crowds estimated to number 400,000 to 600,000.
 The Council had even established a sub-committee for street decorations – flags, banners and streamers lined the streets of the city.
 She stayed the night at Woodsley House on Clarendon Road, the home of the Mayor, Peter Fairbairn, with tight military security.
-The day was combined with an exhibition of local manufactures, held in the Cloth Hall, and a music festival, which opened with Mendelson's Elijah and closed with Handel's Messiah.
+The day was combined with an exhibition of local manufactures, held in the Cloth Hall, and a music festival.
+William Sterndale Bennett was appointed conductor and was commissioned to write a pastoral The May Queen for the occasion.
+The festival opened with Mendelssohn's Elijah and closed with Handel's Messiah.
 Leeds City Police were reinforced with officers from the West Riding, Bradford, London and Birmingham.
 Local reporters delightedly proclaimed that on that day, as the head of the Empire was in Leeds, the town was briefly her capital.

 The building was officially opened on 7 September by Queen Victoria and Prince Albert, though the tower was still incomplete.
 Vast crowds turned out to watch the royal procession, including 32,000 schoolchildren assembled on Woodhouse Moor.
 She proceeded from the Mayor's home down Woodhouse Lane to the city centre and back up to the top of East Parade where a temporary triumphal arch had been constructed to frame the building.
 The route had been carefully planned so Victoria and Albert could see much of the town without glimpsing the new Town Hall.
 With a red carpet and military band on the steps, they entered the building, she knighted the Mayor, and then the hall was declared open on her behalf by the Prime Minister, the Earl of Derby.
 Later, the Queen was escorted to Wellington station to travel north to Balmoral.

 On 22 September 1858, only a fortnight after the opening of the Town Hall, the British Association for the Advancement of Science held its annual meeting in Leeds.
 For many years Leeds had wanted to host a meeting of the British Association, and the building of a large hall made this possible.
 Since then many meetings, conferences, and exhibitions have been held in the Town Hall.
 In the 19th century, some major trials were held here, including those of Charles Peace in 1879, and Kate Dover in 1882.

 The Town Hall and entirely new Victoria Square, built on the site of a single house and garden, and which when completed was completely outsize for what was a residential area, effectively altered the balance of the whole town and led to a great development northwards and westwards from City Square, the former centre.